-4 Conclusions and future works
+5 Conclusions and future works

 We have proposed a new method for solving structured CSPs.
-This method generalizes and improves the Cyclic-Clustering approach [4].
+This method generalizes and improves the Cyclic-Clustering approach [1].
 More precisely, it exploits a cutset and a tree-decomposition whose computation is made independent of the notion of triangulated induced subgraph, what brings more freedom in a crucial step of the method.
-Then, CC-BTD-gen can check whether the current assignment on the cutset can be consistently extended on the treedecomposition part, even if all the variables of the cutset are not assigned yet.
-By so doing, it has a more global view of the problem than CC-BTDi.
+Then, CC-BTD-gen can check whether the current assignment on the cutset can be consistently extended on the tree-decomposition part, even if all the variables of the cutset are not assigned yet.
+By so doing, it has a more global view of the problem than CC-BTD{i}.
 Finally, it exploits a dedicated version of BTD which implements some properties which make it possible to exploit some (no)goods recorded during previous calls to BTD and so to avoid more redundancies in the search.
-Our preliminary experiments (see [8]) show the practical interest of our approach.
-Namely, CC-BTD-gen often outperforms CC-BTDi.
+Our preliminary experiments show the practical interest of our approach.
+Namely, CC-BTD-gen often outperforms CC-BTD{i}.

 In the CSP framework, few works related to cutset have been achieved.
-In our knowledge, the computation of both relevant cutset and tree-decomposition with respect to CSP solving has not been studied yet.
-Such a work, like [5] for tree-decomposition, must be performed to improve the efficiency of such approaches.
+[13] presents a method close to Cyclic-Clustering except that the tree-decomposition part is solved with Adaptive-Consistency.
+Likewise, in our knowledge, the computation of both relevant cutset and tree-decomposition with respect to CSP solving has not been studied yet.
+Such a work, like [12] for tree-decomposition, must be performed to improve the efficiency of such approaches.
 It could turn to be very useful for solving efficiently structured real-world instances.
 Finally, exploiting dynamic cutset and tree-decomposition could be promising.